tsuru/tsuru/docs/apps/quickstart/ruby.rst

 Using services
 ==============

-Now that gunicorn is running, we can accesss the application in the browser, but we get a Django error: `"Can't connect to local MySQL server through socket '/var/run/mysqld/mysqld.sock' (2)"`.
+Now that your app is running, we can accesss the application in the browser, but we get an error: `"Can't connect to local MySQL server through socket '/var/run/mysqld/mysqld.sock' (2)"`.
 This error means that we can't connect to MySQL on localhost.
 That's because we should not connect to MySQL on localhost, we must use a service.
 The service workflow can be resumed to two steps: